 The projects use different licenses: Navidrome is licensed under GPL-3.0 while Nuclear uses AGPL-3.0.
 Consider the licensing requirements when choosing for your project.

-Both tools serve similar use cases in Media & Streaming.
+Both tools serve similar use cases in Media Servers.

 Navidrome provides self-hosting options for complete data control and customization, while Nuclear may be primarily cloud-based or require different deployment approaches.